Revamped Reflections at Bukit Chandu tells of war and opium history

 Where visitors used to have just an unmoving bronze bust to imagine Lieutenant Adnan, who fought to his death in the Battle of Pasir Panjang in 1942, he is now brought to life with pre-war footage.
 With touching vivacity, he is seen drilling his troops during a ceremonial parade.

-While previously hand-cut figures in a box with simple animation as background were used to tell the soldiers' story, a multimedia show now takes up an entire room - with flashes of light, thunderous sound effects and an Edwin Thumboo poem.
+Previously, hand-cut figures in a box with simple animation as background told the soldiers' story; now, a multimedia show - with flashes of light, thunderous sound effects and an Edwin Thumboo poem - takes up an entire room.
 Augmented reality features will be installed later, the museum said.

-Over three days in 1942, a 13,000-strong Japanese force - more than a third of its troops deployed in Singapore - was met with defiance by 1,400 soldiers of the Malay Regiment, an experimental creation by the British to give military training and employment to young Malays.
+Over three days in 1942, a 13,000-strong Japanese force was met with defiance by 1,400 soldiers of the Malay Regiment, an experimental creation by the British to give military training and employment to young Malays.

 They fought valiantly, many to their deaths, and are to this day hailed as national heroes.